-My arrow is lying on the ground.
+My arrow is stuck in a tree a few feet away.
 It’s completely clean.
-I pick it up and slide it back into my quiver.
+I yank it out and slide it back into my quiver.
 I never waste my arrows.
 My eyes scan my surroundings and find nothing.
 Time to head back.
 My satchel bounces against my hip as I walk and I can hear the dirt shaking around inside.
-The speckles that coat my shoulders leave a light trail behind me as the air brushes them away.
+The speckles that coat my shoulders leave a light trail behind me as the air brushes them away, like I, too, am the thing that I hunt.

 So the Shifters left us.
 They were only one family but they had the effect of an army.
-I grew close to the youngest son, Bramble.
+I grew close to their son, Bramble.
 He is the same age as me.
 We haven’t spoken since he ran away.
 I hope he’s okay.

 The people of my town don’t fully understand the Pixies.
 Well, that’s not true.
 They are just ignorant.
 They choose not to see what is happening right in front of them.
 My dad was taken by a Pixie and used as a blood tribute.
 Drank completely dry.
 My mum died trying to save him.
 It’s just me and my brother now.

-I push the stiff, disjointed door of our house open.
+I push open the stiff, disjointed door of our house.
 It scrapes across the floor making a piercing screech echo around the walls.

 Dillon is sat by the log fire, staring into it with his back to me.